-\begin{lemma} For any typed signature $(S,\Sigma)$, the category of representations of $(S,\Sigma)$ has an initial object. \end{lemma} \begin{proof} The initial object is obtained, analogously to the untyped case (cf.\ \textcite{ahrens_relmonads}), via an adjunction $\Delta_* \dashv U_*$ between the categories of representations of $(S,\Sigma)$ in relative monads and those in monads as in \textcite{ahrens_ext_init}.
+\begin{lem} For any typed signature $(S,\Sigma)$, the category of models of $(S,\Sigma)$ has an initial object. \end{lem} \begin{proof} The initial object is obtained, analogously to the untyped case (cf.\ \cite{ahrens_relmonads}), via an adjunction $\Delta_* \dashv U_*$ between the categories of models of $(S,\Sigma)$ in relative monads and those in monads as in \cite{ahrens_ext_init}.